RexManglicmot/optimize_inference_speculative_decoding/README.md

 ## Inspiration
-Running LLMs locally on Mac (MPS/CPU) was **slow and costly** — each token required a full forward pass.
-Speculative decoding offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
-This project taught me both about **LLM acceleration** and using **cloud GPUs (Vast.ai)** for real-world deployments.
+Running LLMs locally on Mac (MPS/CPU) was **slow and costly** — each token required a full forward pass. **Speculative decoding** offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
+This project taught me both about LLM acceleration and using cloud GPUs (Vast.ai) for real-world deployments.

 ## Introduction
 Large Language Models (LLMs) power apps in customer support, healthcare, and enterprise search.
-But: **each token = a full pass of a big model** → high latency & high cost.
+But, **each token = a full pass of a big model** → high latency & high cost.
 This makes real-time interactions hard to scale.

 **Speculative decoding solves this** by:
 - Using **small draft models** to propose token blocks (cheap & fast)